 (source: ref.
 11A)

 This concept can actually be expanded to a provide end-stop protection for a capacitor shaft that does not move in & out.
 The rotational movement of the motor-capacitor shaft has to be converted to linear motion.
-This can be done by installing a differential "T" gear between the motor and the capacitor.
-A threaded rod (leadscrew, feed screw) is then attached to the input of the gear box.
-The end of the rod is supported by a ball bearing.
-A screw nut is installed onto the rod.
+This can be done with a threaded rod (lead screw, feed screw) and a screw nut that is installed on the rod.
 It has to be prevented from turning with the shaft, and only be allowed to slide along the rod.
 The nut can then actuate a micro switch (or two such switches, to obtain end-stop protection at both ends of the motion range).
+An implementation of this is illustrated below.
+The design includes a remote control unit that uses a 10-turn potentiometer (down-geared) for position feedback.

 When I built my first STL, I could not figure out an easy way to motorize the vacuum capacitor with a DC-motor, while providing end-stop protection at both ends of the motion range of the shaft (36 revs).
 So, why not make a little science project out of it?